userexperior-technologies/integration-guide/docs/reactnative.md

 ### 2. Add Events/ Messages/ Tags

-   UserExperior SDK lets you track user events, app responses/ messages of your app, and tag sessions based on some conditions using a very powerful API called `setCustomTag`.
+   UserExperior SDK lets you track user events, app responses/messages of your app and tag sessions based on some conditions using a very powerful API called setCustomTag.

    ```
     void setCustomTag(String customTag, String customType)